jwpinnington/APL_psa/README.md

 ## What would you expect the key success criteria to be?

+The key success criteria of the solution would be the number of business requirements met.
+The more business requirements met the higher the quality of the solution.

+Of course the project as a process separate from the solution will have other basic success criteria beyond the scope ( business requirements ); is it on time and on budget.
+The project could fail on time, on budget, or both, and the solution be a resounding success.

+It is somewhat fuzzy.

+On a product view from the developement team success criteria may be stripped down to hard metrics.
+The API handler can accept ten times the requests per second than the previous version, this is a success, and clearly adds to the capabilities of the product, but may be incidental to the solution and the project.

-triple constraint fast/cheap/good of the project, separate from fast/cheap/good of the objectives driving the solution.
+~~triple constraint fast/cheap/good of the project, separate from fast/cheap/good of the objectives driving the solution.~~

 ## What constraints and barriers might you face?